jaronnie/gpm-runtime/README.md

 ## Usage

-You can use `gpm-runtime npm run docs:dev` instead of `npm run docs:dev`
+You can use `gpm-runtime run -- npm run docs:dev` instead of `npm run docs:dev`

 It just recycles zombie process.